cg21047/Test2/README.md

 cg21047@georgiasouthern.edu

 # Description
-Repository connected locally with Eclipse, used branches and project board issues to add 5 total test cases, and committed each test case to their branch & merged back into main branch.
+Repository connected locally with Eclipse.
+Used project board issues to add 5 total test cases, each committed to their own branch.
+Created pull requests to merge each back into main branch.